Cooking is a creative endeavor as well as a scientific one…and that’s where measurement comes in.

 If the recipe states a “heaping” teaspoon or tablespoon, leave the top overflowing and not leveled off.

-8. To aid in accuracy, measure ingredients over the canister or container, a sheet of parchment paper, waxed paper, a paper towel, over the sink or a separate clean bowl.
+8. Measure ingredients over the canister or container, a sheet of parchment paper, waxed paper, a paper towel, over the sink or a separate clean bowl.

-This avoids any spillover from getting into your mixing bowl or cooking pot which can throw off your ingredient proportions.
+This aids accuracy by avoiding any spillover from getting into your mixing bowl or cooking pot which can throw off your ingredient proportions.

 The syrup or honey will slide out of the measuring spoon or cup leaving little to none in the utensil.